 2. Missense Mutation – This mutation may bring the change in amino acid, as UCA codes for Serine, but a change in the first base like ACA will code for Threonine.
 In such cases when the properties of the changed amino acid (charge, polarity, etc.) remains same then these mutations are called conservative, while if the properties of the changed amino acid differs from the earlier one it is called as non-conservative.

-There is no change in function of the protein in case of conservative, while in non-conservative the resulting protein might be partially acceptable or unacceptable with regard to protein function and can lead to disease like Sickle-cell anemia.
+There is no change in function of the protein in case of conservative, while in non-conservative the resulting protein might be partially acceptable or unacceptable with regard to protein function and can lead to disease like Sickle-cell anaemia.

 3. Nonsense Mutation – This type is mutation is known for altering the normal functional amino acid into a stop codon, which results in termination of the protein chain.
 Like for example, UCA (Serine) changes to UAA (termination codon).
 This gives the stop signal to the synthesis of the protein chain and effects the function of protein too.